tungstenfabric/docs/tungsten-fabric-monitoring-and-troubleshooting-guide/sandump-tool.rst

 :date: 2020-11-10

-Starting with Contrail Networking Release 2008, *Sandump* tool is available in contrail-tools container.
+Starting with Tungsten Fabric Release 2008, *Sandump* tool is available in contrail-tools container.
 You can use the *Sandump* tool on macOS machines.